coral-xyz/anchor-book/src/anchor_in_depth/milestone_project_ido-program.md

     }
 ```

-The handler function takes two parameters, the context, and the amount of fiat tokens to be sent.
+The handler function takes two parameters, the context, and the amount of deposit tokens to be sent.

 The first thing we do is check if the amount given as the parameter is 0 or not, and throw an error if it is.

-Then we check if the investor’s fiat TokenAccount has a lesser amount of tokens than the amount specified.
+Then we check if the depositor’s deposit tokenAccount has a lesser amount of tokens than the amount specified.
 Although the `token::transfer` call already checks it, we want a verbose error message.

-We create a new context with a `Transfer` object where we declare that tokens will be sent from the investor’s fiat TokenAccount to the pool’s fiat TokenAccount.
+We create a new context with a `Transfer` object where we declare that tokens will be sent from the depositor’s deposit token account to the pool’s deposit token account.

 We create a new `CpiContext` with the token program and the accounts context.

-We then invoke `token::transfer` to transfer `amount` number of fiat tokens
+We then invoke `token::transfer` to transfer `amount` number of deposit tokens.

-Now we need a mechanism to track which investor deposited how much to the pool, since we don’t store the data anywhere.
-The easiest way to do that is to send an equal number of tokens to the investor which they can use to redeem the native tokens once the IDO is over (Hence the name redeemable tokens).
+Now we need a mechanism to track which depositor deposited how much to the pool, since we don’t store the data anywhere.
+The easiest way to do that is to send an equal number of tokens to the depositor which they can use to redeem the native tokens once the IDO is over (Hence the name redeemable tokens).
 The authority to mint these tokens rests with the `pool_signer` which we check in `redeemable_mint`'s constraint in the accounts struct.
-These tokens don’t hold any value, and exactly the same number of redeemable tokens will be minted as the number of fiat tokens sent to the pool.
+These tokens don’t hold any value, and exactly the same number of redeemable tokens will be minted as the number of deposit tokens sent to the pool.

 Now, since a PDA needs to sign a transaction to mint redeemable tokens, we have to invoke `CpiContext::new_with_signer()` instead of `CpiContext::new()`.
 And to get the signer, we need to construct the PDA seeds.

 We construct the seeds with the `native_mint` address and bump we already store in the pool account to get the signer.

 A `MintTo` context is created.
-Here we need to tell the program the mint account of the tokens that will be minted, the investor’s token account to where the redeemable tokens will be sent, and the authority of the transaction which is the `pool_signer`.
+Here we need to tell the program the mint account of the tokens that will be minted, the depositor’s token account to where the redeemable tokens will be sent, and the authority of the transaction which is the `pool_signer`.

 We invoke `CpiContext::new_with_signer()` with the token program, the accounts context and the signer which we constructed.

-Finally, we call `token::mint_to` to send an equal number of redeemable tokens to the investor’s token account as the number of fiat tokens sent to the pool.
+Finally, we call `token::mint_to` to send an equal number of redeemable tokens to the depositor’s token account as the number of deposit tokens sent to the pool.

 As a final step, add the errors and access control function, and build the program.